eslint-functional/eslint-plugin-functional/docs/rules/no-loop-statement.md

 const double = numbers.map(n => n * 2);
 ```

-For more background see this [blog post](https://hackernoon.com/rethinking-javascript-death-of-the-for-loop-c431564c84a8) and discussion in [#54](https://github.com/jonaskello/tslint-immutable/issues/54).
+For more background see this [blog post](https://hackernoon.com/rethinking-javascript-death-of-the-for-loop-c431564c84a8) and discussion in [tslint-immutable #54](https://github.com/jonaskello/tslint-immutable/issues/54).

 ## Options